Naaga Nandhini: Production

 The film was produced by B. ValliNayagam under his own banner B. V. N. Productions and was directed by G. R. Nathan who also handled the cinematography.
 A. Natarajan was the operative cameraman while special effects were handled by Harban Singh.
 Art direction was done by P. Angamuthu and M. Azhagappan while the stunt was managed by Shyam Sundar.
 Thangappan was in charge of choreography.

 Still photography was done by P. K. Nataraj.
 The film was shot at AVM, Golden and Shyamala Studios.
 Processing was done by T. Jegatheesan at Madras Cine Laboratory and Eastman Colour was done at Gemini Colour lab.

 Soundtrack

-Music was composed by R. Sudarsanam and the lyrics were penned by Thanjai N. Ramaiah Dass, Sundara Kannan and M. K. Athmanathan.
+Music was composed by R. Sudarsanam.